CuyZ/NotiZ/Documentation/04-Notification/Email/Index.rst

 notification; a good use-case is adding an administrator address as a global recipient.

-They can can be configured in the definition at the path:
+They can be configured in the definition at the path:
 ``notiz.notifications.entityEmail.settings.globalRecipients``.

 .. figure:: /Images/04-Notification/Email/notification-email-recipients.png